-- 20. This area relates to measures to engage with external stakeholders that shape opinions about JI and that influence decisions made about its future.
-These measures include means to gather information in order to support the continuous improvement of JI and also means to create a more accurate perception of JI with a view to promoting the use of the mechanism as a tool for mitigation. - 21.
+- 19. This area relates to measures to engage with external stakeholders that shape opinions about JI and that influence decisions made about its future.
+These measures include means to gather information in order to support the continuous improvement of JI and also means to create a more accurate perception of JI with a view to promoting the use of the mechanism as a tool for mitigation. - 20.
 Project 170: Enhanced media engagement.
-Enhanced engagement through communication.
-This project aims to enhance engagement with market participants, stakeholders and policymakers through planning and implementing proactive communication efforts, in order to ensure understanding and appreciation of the benefits of JI, including its evolving role as a tool in the international response to climate change. - 22.
-Benefits: Increased amount and quality of reporting on JI; increased awareness and accurate understanding about the mechanism. - 23.
-Project 199: Dialogue with carbon market and policymakers.
-This project aims to ensure an effective dialogue with carbon market policymakers, so as to: - (a) Identify issues or concerns that policymakers may have regarding JI; - (b) Identify options, for the consideration of the JISC, to respond to identified concerns, and for measures to safeguard and promote the use of JI as a tool for mitigation; - (c) Build an improved understanding of the lessons learned, and the potential of JI as an effective tool for mitigation under the emerging climate regime; - (d) Assist the JISC to move JI into the new climate regime as part of the tool box for parties to achieve their common ambition under the convention. - 24.
+This project aims to enhance media engagement procedures and plans in order to ensure a balanced representation of JI in the media with a fair and accurate representation of the benefits of JI. - 21.
+Benefits: Increased amount and quality of reporting on JI; increased awareness and accurate understanding about the mechanism. - 22.
+Project 199: Dialogue with carbon market policymakers.
+This project aims to ensure an effective dialogue with carbon market policymakers, with a view to making them aware of the benefits of JI and promoting greater use of the mechanism as a tool for mitigation and sustainable development. - 23.
 Benefits: Increased demand for, and use of, Jl.

-Table 3: Focus area C: products and resources (for the 2013-2014 period)
+Table 3: Focus area C products and resources (for the 2013-2014 period)

-Project title Product Indicative timeline JISC consideration Person months Enhanced media engagement: 170 Revised communication strategy and implementation plan Q2 2013 Yes 5.0 (P) 2 (G) Communications products (factsheets, project sheets) Q3 2013 No Enhanced JI website content Q3 2013 No Dialogue with carbon market and Identification of key issues and key stakeholders Q1 2013 No 2.7 (P) 1.5 (G)
+Project title Product Indicative timeline JISC consideration Person months Enhanced media engagement: 170 Media engagement strategy and implementation plan Q2 2013 Yes 1 (P) 0.5 (G) Communications products (factsheets, project sheets) Q3 2013 No Enhanced JI website Q3 2013 No Dialogue with carbon market policymakers: Strategy for dialogue with carbon market policy makers Q1 2013 Yes 1.5 (P) 0.5 (G) 199 Implementation reports Q4 2013 Yes